 The GSMA mAgri programme is working with MNOs and agribusinesses that are committed to and investing in the digitisation of agricultural value chains through enterprise solutions.
 We support MNOs and their agribusiness partners in identifying country-specific opportunities for launching or scaling business-to-business-to customer (B2B2C) services optimising procurement from smallholder farmers.
 We provide a range of in-kind support, from in-market research, partnership brokering and iterative service design to knowledge sharing with practitioners in the space.

 We’re interested in hearing from MNOs who meet the following eligibility criteria:

-- MNOs located in Sub-Saharan Africa or South/South East Asian markets; and
+- Located in Sub-Saharan Africa or South/South East Asian markets; and

-- Seeking support with scaling existing or launching new agricultural value chain digitisation services.
+- Seek support with scaling existing or launching new agricultural value chain digitisation services.

-For qualified applicants demonstrating strong teams and willingness to allocate resources for product development, the GSMA offers a comprehensive package of in-kind support, including:
+For qualified MNOs demonstrating strong teams and willingness to allocate resources for product development, the GSMA offers a comprehensive package of in-kind support, including:

 - Initial user and product design research;

-- Value chain opportunity sizing and prioritisation (e.g. opportunity in coffee versus milk value chains);
+- Value chain opportunity sizing and prioritisation (e.g. opportunity in coffee versus dairy value chains);

 - Support with business case assessment;